onegeniuslykdat/JCU-CP5637-Journal/Journals/week5.md

 # Estimated Hours***
 I spent a total of about 6 hours of my own time this week on this subject.
 On the Monday, Wednesday and Thursday of the following week, I spent 2 hours each day, working on:
-* creating a development environment,
-* creating a workflow and
+* creating a child theme,
 * creating my journal.

 # Content Insights***
-This week's content introduced the standard development environments used in the industry.
+This week's content introduced me to child themes the standard development environments used in the industry.
 These are the local environment, staging and production environments.
 I also learnt about differnet workflows for WordPress, namely:
 * AWS on Vagrant
 * Wordmove
 * WordPress on Azure app Service, which I discovered.